WWE Rumor: Dolph Ziggler Working With A Foot Injury

 — WWE (@WWE) November 19, 2018

-This Saturday (airing on the WWE Network on Sunday in edited form) the WWE is having its WWE Network special Starrcade, and while Ziggler is advertised to appear at the event, the card that’s available at this point doesn’t show him as having a match.
+This Saturday (airing on the WWE Network on Sunday in edited form), the WWE is having its WWE Network special Starrcade, and while Ziggler is advertised to appear at the event, the card that’s available at this point doesn’t show him as having a match.

 The Wrestling Observer Newsletter lists the Starrcade card as follows: